 The answer lies in its design, which was quite expected.
 True, despite being a 5.5 inch smartphone with huge battery, the Redmi Note is quite compact and light.
 It does not feel that big, thanks to slim bezels around the display and curved edges.
 However, the plastic back panel with a bit of glossiness, looks flimsy.
 The volume rocker and the power button, which are placed side by side on the right hand side, also look quite fragile.

-The back panel is removable and a groove for the same lies at the top left which again is quite unconventional.
+The back panel is removable and a groove for the same lies at the top left EDGE which again is quite unconventional.
 In most smartphones, the groove is located at the bottom.
 Under the back cover lies a full sized SIM slot and a micro SD card slot.
 The battery is removable.

 Coming to the back panel, thanks to the glossy coating, the finger prints are not highlighted.
 The back panel is not slippery though.
 The back panel is also quite neat with the camera and a flash light at the top while the Mi logo is engraved towards the bottom alongside a speaker grill.